 Eno River State Park is 33 miles away before winding up on the county's eastern side at Falls Lake.
-4,319-acre woodlands have hiking, camping, canoeing, and fishing areas on the Eno River.
-The river flows through hills and bluffs with shrubs and pines, ready to go hiking and enjoy one of five entry points.
-The park is one of the river's most beautiful routes, where water flows over rocks, and green grass hangs from stone-lined bluffs.
-The park offers nearly 30 miles of trails along a swift, shallow stream that's popular with anglers, photographers, and sightseers.
+This 4,319-acre woodland has hiking, camping, canoeing, and fishing areas on the Eno River.
+The elevation gain of the trail is 18 meters.
+The trail is generally considered a moderately challenging trail route.
+The river flows through hills and bluffs with shrubs and pines, ready to go hiking and enjoying one of five entry points.
+It is one of the river's most beautiful routes, where water flows over rocks, and green grass hangs from stone-lined bluffs.
 Eno River State Park features nearly 28 miles of trail that will take you to the center of nature.
-The Eno River's waters roll past mature forests, historic mill and home sites, and river bluffs covered with flowering shrubs and across fords used by early settlers.
+The waters of the Eno River stream through dense trees, old mills, and home sites, and they are lined with flowering shrubs and over early settler fords.
 Backcountry camping is accessible at single sites and group campsites.
-The two parks preserve over 14 miles of the Eno River and surrounding lands.

-Handpicked Top 3 Hiking Trails in Durham, North Carolina.
+Expert recommended Top 3 Hiking Trails in Durham, North Carolina.
 All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 ENO RIVER STATE PARK REVIEWS